sleibman/health-plan-stats/README.md

 The guidelines for the project stated that effort should be limited to three hours.
 If more time were to be allocated to the challenge, the following would be worth addressing:

+### Platforms
+This was built on Mac OSX, tested on Mac OSX and Linux.
+Please please please let me know if you're trying this on Windows and get stuck.
+Windows testing would be a future task, given a longer window of time.

 ### Configurability
 Add command line options to override file locations/names.